scivision/python_c_sockets/README.md

 # Python C sockets

-Multi-platform (BSD, Linux, Mac, Windows Subsystem for Linux) demo of IPv6 UDP datagram on C and Python limited by interface speed (approaching 1Gbps on my laptop) i.e. relatively high performance code.
+Multi-platform (BSD, Linux, Mac, Windows Subsystem for Linux) demo of IPv6 UDP datagram on C and Python.
+Maximum speed is only limited by interface speed--approaching 1Gbps on my laptop.
+This is simple yet performant code.

 The server (C-code) goes on the device, the Python code runs on the laptop.

-The data flow rate on localhost ::1 with gigabit network card is 1 Gbps.
+The data flow rate on localhost `::1` with gigabit network card is 1 Gbps.

 ## Build